Teaching Yoga For Mental Health

 - Guidelines and contra-indications

-Skills for delivering your classes with an awareness of mental health
+Skills for delivering yoga classes with an awareness of mental health

 - Designing and teaching classes for people suffering with anxiety and/or depression